-One best practice tool that’s almost always used (or should be used) before making a change in organizations, projects, or even personal life and career is a SWOT analysis.
+As a consultant one best practice tool you should use before making a change in organizations, projects, or even personal life and career is a SWOT analysis.
 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
-When done correctly a SWOT can give you the insights you’d get from a big brother (or sister) on which road to take, what you are good at, what not to do, and what you need to develop.

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 Any SWOT exercise should ALWAYS BEGIN BY stating the focus of the SWOT.
 You can’t analyze strengths, weaknesses, opportunities, and threats unless you know the focus of the SWOT.
 What are the strengths, weaknesses, opportunities, and threats in relation to?